 Meet the Clinician

-Ana-Maria Jaramillo, M.S., CCC-SLP is a nationally-certified bilingual pediatric integrative speech-language pathologist with over six years of experience providing speech-language therapy to children ages birth to 18.
+Ana-Maria Jaramillo, M.S., CCC-SLP is a nationally-certified bilingual pediatric integrative speech-language pathologist with extensive experience providing speech-language therapy to children ages birth to 18.
 Her area of specialty is working with children in early intervention, ages one to six years old.
 She has practiced in public and private schools, outpatient rehabilitation clinics, pediatric hospitals, child development centers and daycares, as well as private homes throughout Texas and the DC metropolitan region.
 Through her experience working in diverse and often challenging settings, she has developed a successful therapeutic model by directly collaborating with the most important individuals involved in a child’s development.
 By working in conjunction with families, teachers, and healthcare providers, she ensures goals are met and each child reaches his or her maximum potential through an engaged, dynamic, play-based approach.
 Ana-Maria believes that providing therapy in the child’s preferred and natural environment allows for children to develop critical communication skills and confidence that can have transformative impacts in many areas of their lives.